 Project assets are classified as current assets on the consolidated balance sheets when the criteria in ASC 360-10-45-9 are met.
 If not met, we will reclassify them to property, plant and equipment, unless the delay in the period required to complete the sale is caused by events or circumstances beyond our control.
-In 2014, we reclassified two project assets in Romania to property, plant and equipment with the carrying value of \$27,127,591.
+In 2014, we reclassified two project assets in Romania to property, plant and equipment.
+As of December 31, 2016, the carrying value of such property, plant and equipment was \$23.2 million.

 Deferred project costs represent costs that are capitalized as project assets for arrangements that are accounted for as real estate transactions after we have entered into a definitive sales arrangement, but before the sale is completed or before all criteria to recognize the sale as revenue is met.
 We classify deferred project costs as noncurrent if all revenue recognition criteria are not expected within the next 12 months.
 As of December 31, 2015, we entered into a sale transaction for one project asset, which includes contractual provisions which may require us to repurchase the project asset under certain circumstances.
 The repurchase provisions expire on June 30, 2017.
-In connection with this transaction, we have classified the project asset as deferred project costs and the cash received in connection with the sales price as deferred revenue of \$20.9 million and \$25.4 million, respectively.
+In connection with this transaction, we have classified the project asset as deferred project costs of \$16.4 million.

 We review project assets for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 We consider a project commercially viable or recoverable if it is anticipated to be sold for a profit once it is either fully developed or fully constructed.
 We consider a partially developed or partially constructed project commercially viable or recoverable if the anticipated selling price is higher than the carrying value of the related project assets.
 We examine a number of factors to determine if the project will be recoverable, the most notable of which include whether there are any changes in environmental, ecological, permitting, market pricing or regulatory conditions that impact the project.
 Such changes could cause the costs of the project to increase or the selling price of the project to decrease.
 If a project is not considered recoverable, we impair the respective project assets and adjust the carrying value to the estimated recoverable amount, with the resulting impairment recorded within operations.
-We did not recognize any impairment losses on project assets for the years ended December 31, 2014 and 2015, respectively.
+We did not recognize any impairment losses on project assets for the years ended December 31, 2014, 2015 and 2016, respectively.